After The Mockingbirds disbanded Kevin Godley joined Lol Creme.

 I think it was back in 1983 when David Bowie first criticized MTV for featuring very few black artists.
 Godley and Creme thought laterally to secure Herbie Hancock‘s “Rockit” lots of airtime by producing one of the first award-winning music videos to use automatons as actors.

 By Hancock being kept out of the video the race factor is taken out.
 He appears only as an image on a televison, later smashed up (in protest) on the pavement at the front door of the house!

-Lol Creme moved to Los Angeles to direct commercials, and by 1992 directed his first film, “The Lunatic“, a comedy set in Jamaica about a good-natured madman (Paul Campbell) who talks to trees and finds love with an overweight, oversexed German tourist (Julie T. Wallace).
+In 1992 Lol directed his film, “The Lunatic“, a comedy set in Jamaica about a good-natured madman (Paul Campbell) who talks to trees and finds love with an oversexed German tourist (Julie T. Wallace).

 SOAL (STORY OF A LIFE) NIGHT LIVE – The Musical Talk Show feat.
 Kevin Godley – 14th October 2021

 For this episode Kevin Godley drops by the show and we take a ‘deep dive’ into his history.
 The chat is 3 segments: